 Where to Stay in Montauk

-Gurney’s Montauk Resort & Seawater Spa is located directly on the beach and has a 2,000 foot private stretch of sand.
+Gurney’s Montauk Resort and Seawater Spa is located directly on the beach and has a 2,000 foot private stretch of sand.
 In addition to standard hotel rooms, Gurney’s has beachfront cottages for families to stretch out on their New York family vacation.
 Gurney’s is the only year-round resort in Montauk and has some of the best views in the area.